 2) Financial Power of Attorney – This document authorizes a person to manage and make decisions regarding your finances.
 Your designated agent may be authorized to address your financial matters in the event you become incapacitated.
 It is imperative that you make appropriate decisions regarding the person you authorize to handle your finances so that you know that no one is stealing from you or overcharging you for their assistance.

 3) Trusts – Revocable Living Trusts can prevent court intervention and give direction on the terms under which an estate should be managed.
 A great reason to create a living trust is to avoid probate.
 Probate is when the court chooses someone to care for you and manage your estate.
 Having a team of people you can trust to take care of you in case you become incapacitated is something a living trust helps you accomplish.
 You select your team and your rules and avoid being cared for by unknown parties who may take advantage of you.

-At Estrada Legal we pride ourselves in taking a thorough approach to estate planning.
-If you have questions on whether a living trust, medical directive or power of attorney is right for you, please contact us today.
+At Estrada Legal, we pride ourselves on taking a thorough approach to estate planning.
+If you have questions on whether a living trust, medical directive, or power of attorney is right for you, please contact us today.